Third-party reporting of offences

 Cycling remains a very safe way of getting around Gloucestershire.
-However, some drivers can be aggressive, or ignorant of the law and Highway Code, and you may encounter behaviour that is risky or which discourages others from cycling.
+However, some drivers can be aggressive, or ignorant of the law and Highway Code, and you may encounter behaviour that is risky or which discourages others from cycling, such as close passes and mobile phone usage.

 - ‘Close passes’, where a driver fails to give you adequate space when overtaking, or squeezes you to the side of the road as it narrows.